mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

 - `utils`: A convenience object that may be helpful when writing custom comparer functions.
 Has properties:
   - `utils.tolerance`: The tolerance specified in grader configuration, `0.01%` by default
   - `utils.within_tolerance:` A function with signature `within_tolerance(x, y)` which checks that `y` is within specified tolerance of `x`.
 Can handle scalars, vectors, and matrices.
 If tolerance was specified as a percentage, then checks that `|x-y| < tolerance * x`.

-## NumericalGrader

-When you do not have any random functions or variables, you can use NumericalGrader instead of FormulaGrader.
-NumericalGrader is a specialized version of FormulaGrader with a different default tolerance (`'5%'`).
-All of the FormulaGrader options are available, with the following exceptions.

-* `failable_evals` is always set to 0
-* `samples` is always set to 1
-* `variables` is always set to `[]` (no variables allowed)
-* `sample_from` is always set to `{}` (no variables allowed)
-* `user_functions` can only define specific functions, with no random functions

-If you are grading simple integers (such as 0, 1, 2, -1, etc), you may want to consider using StringGrader instead of NumericalGrader.

 ## Other Improvements